IST-DASLab/CloverLM/report.md

 ## Abstract

-We describe a system to pretrain a 4B-parameter model called CloverLM to performance similar to the standard GPT3-175 / OPT-175B models, when measured on popular zero-shot tasks, in a highly cost-effective manner.
-Our approach works by combining multiple known techniques: (1) Accurate native NVFP4 training via the Quartet II algorithm \[QuartetII\]; (2) High-quality data training on the CLIMB dataset \[Climb\]; (3) Several model- and framework-specific optimizations.
+We describe a system to pretrain a 4B-parameter model, called CloverLM, aimed at performance similar to the standard GPT3-175 / OPT-175B models, when measured on popular zero-shot tasks, in a highly cost-effective manner.
+Our approach works by combining multiple known techniques:

+* Accurate native NVFP4 training via the Quartet II algorithm \[QuartetII\];
+* High-quality data training on the CLIMB dataset \[Climb\];
+* Several model- and framework-specific optimizations.

-While we claim no technical novelty, and our results are not highly surprising, we believe it is notable that we can reach OPT-175B-level of accuracy in pure NVFP4 in approximately 1600 B300 GPU hours, for an estimated cost between $5'600 (spot) and $10'000 (on-demand), for the main run, on the Verda cloud provider \[Verda\].
+While we claim no technical novelty, it is notable that we can reach OPT-175B-level of accuracy on multi-choice zero-shots in pure NVFP4 using approximately 1600 B300 GPU hours, for an estimated cost between $5'600 (spot) and $10'000 (on-demand), for the main run, on the Verda cloud provider \[Verda\].
 Our code is available at [https://github.com/IST-DASLab/CloverLM](https://github.com/IST-DASLab/CloverLM).

 ## Overview

 Large language model (LLM) pretraining usually deals with maximizing parameters, tokens, and GPU hours.
 In this project, we investigate a narrower question: how cost-effectively can we pretrain a model that reaches similar performance, measured on standard zero-shot tasks, of GPT3-175B \[GPT3\], the model recognized as a breakthrough in language modelling, or that of its open counterpart called OPT-175 \[OPT\]?

-For this, we combine known techniques: (1) a strong data mixture automatically-optimized by NVIDIA, called CLIMB/ClimbMix \[Climb\], (2) native training in NVIDIA's efficient low-precision NVFP4 format, as enabled by our existing Quartet II technique \[QuartetII\], and (3) a modest amount of training-system engineering.
+For this, we combine known techniques: (1) a strong data mixture automatically-optimized by NVIDIA, called CLIMB/ClimbMix \[Climb\], (2) native training in NVIDIA's efficient low-precision NVFP4 format, as enabled by our existing Quartet II technique \[QuartetII\], and (3) a small amount of training-system engineering.

-The contribution of this project is empirical: we assemble an existing low-precision recipe, an existing high-quality dataset, and a simple decoder-only model, and test whether the resulting training run remains stable and competitive at nontrivial scale.

 While we do not claim any technical novelty, we believe that the outcome is noteworthy.
 Specifically, we show that a standard dense 4B-parameter model trained for about 310B tokens on 8 x B300 GPUs reaches a compact zero-shot average that is slightly (0.6%) above OPT-175B on the most directly comparable aggregate we report, while remaining slightly below (1%) GPT-3 175B on the stricter historical aggregate.
 At current pricing on the Verda cloud service \[Verda\], the core eight-day run to train this model costs about $10.7k on-demand or roughly $4.6k on spot pricing.
 This cost ignores prior ablations, cooldown branches, and separate evaluation jobs \[Verda\], whose cost we estimate to around $1.5k.
 The main claim of this report is that the overall cost of reaching this quality regime can be pushed much lower than intuition might suggest.